How to Watch Japanese Television Live Online: The Quick, No-nonsense Guide

 Consider Live Streaming or Watching Video on Demand

-There are two ways you can indulge in Japanese TV online, live streaming or video-on-demand, and both have their own advantages.
+There are two ways you can indulge in Japanese TV online: live streaming or video-on-demand.
+Both have their pros and cons.

-You’ll also be exposed to all the commercials, and whether you like it or not, all those jingles that you subliminally memorize add to your Japanese fluency, not to mention cultural understanding.
+- You’ll also be exposed to all the commercials that you can’t skip through.
+On the other hand, all those jingles you subliminally memorize add to your Japanese fluency as well as cultural understanding.

-Japanese Game Shows is another Reddit forum worth checking out if you prefer the variety show format and silly comedians.
+- Choices expand dramatically when you decide to search for pre-recorded video.
+For example, Japanese Game Shows is a Reddit forum worth checking out if you prefer the variety show format and silly comedians.
 Many of these links feature English subtitles as well.

 Even if the offered content wouldn’t top your list of “things I’d like to watch,” you should still check them out since you’ll still be getting exposure to the language.
 And who knows, maybe you’ll find new favorite shows!